hauensteina/nibbler/README.md

-# Nibbler for a REST server
+# Nibbler for a REST Server

-This a version of nibbler which is able to communicate with a remote REST version of leela chess zero.
+This a version of nibbler which is able to communicate with a remote REST version of Leela Chess Zero.

-The idea is that anybody can just use leela chess zero without needing a GPU or even any install of leela at all.
+The idea is that anybody can just use lc0 without needing a GPU or even any install of leela at all.

 To see if the the remote server is up: